sstark/traycortex/README.md

 This will generate a random authkey and place it in a new configuration file.
 If a configuration file already exists, above command will fail.

+### Other Configuration File Options

+The command used to create a backup (when selecting the "Engage" menu item):

+    [borgmatic]
+    ; default: borgmatic
+    command = systemd-inhibit --why="Backup is running" /usr/local/bin/borgmatic

+## Tray Menu

+  - **Engage**: Run a borgmatic backup
+  - **Discard**: Quit traycortex and remove the icon from the tray

 ## Integrating with borgmatic